mendix/docs/content/developerportal/operate/trends.md

 ### <a name="Trends-appdiskstatsutilization"></a>4.12 Application Node Disk Usage in Percentage (%)

-The **Application node disk usage (percentage)** graph shows the relative amounts of data that is stored on disk.
+The **Application node disk usage (percentage)** graph shows the relative amounts of data that are stored on disk.

 ![](attachments/trends/app-disk-usage-pct.png)